Data Analysis with Python: Basics (2025 Guide)

 1. What Data Analysis with Python Is (And What It Is Not)

-Data analysis is the process of turning raw data into insights you can defend.
+Data analysis turns raw data into insights you can defend.
 With Python, that typically includes:

 What it is not: skipping validation, eyeballing numbers, and trusting the first chart you produce.
-Most analysis errors come from silent issues like wrong types, duplicated rows, missing values, or joins that multiply data unexpectedly.
+Most analysis errors come from silent issues like wrong types, duplicated rows, missing values, or joins that multiply data.

 2. Setup: Python, Jupyter, and the Minimum Toolchain